WayToRussia.Net Guide to Russia

 Japan:

-Russian consulates in Japan may ask (but this is not compulsory) so called itinerary .
-As for the originals of the documents, it is adviseable to check if it would be required but only a few people really need it.
+Russian consulates in Japan may ask for the originals of the documents, it is adviseable to check if it would be required but only a few people really need it.
 The rest get their visas with the copies.
-If you apply for your visa support through this site, in case you need the itinerary, the travel agency will provide it to you for free.
+If you apply for your visa support through the companies advertised on this site, in case anything extra is required by the Russian consulate in Japan, the travel agency will provide it to you for free.
 Everything else is fine.

 Australia: